aimee-mcneil-melville/ToDo-Full-Stack/README.md

 Users want to be able to mark a task as complete without removing it from the database.

-1. Use `yarn knex migrate:make add-completed-column` to create a new empty migration.
+1. Use `npm run knex migrate:make add-completed-column` to create a new empty migration.

   The documentation for [`knex.schema.table`](http://knexjs.org/#Schema-table) might be helpful when modifying an existing table.